Vincit/objection.js/doc/index.md

   // This object defines the relations to other models. static get relationMappings() {
+    // Import models here to prevent require loops. const Animal = require('./Animal');
+    const Movie = require('./Movie');

     return {
       pets: {
         relation: Model.HasManyRelation,
         // The related model.
 This can be either a Model
         // subclass constructor or an absolute file path
         // to a module that exports one.
-We use the file
-        // path version here to prevent require loops.
-        modelClass: __dirname + '/Animal',
+        modelClass: Animal,
         join: {
           from: 'Person.id',
           to: 'Animal.ownerId'